Last Updated on

 Where to stay in Melbourne

-There are plenty of accomodation options in Melbourne, so you won’t have an issue finding one suitable for you.
+There are plenty of accommodation options in Melbourne, so you won’t have an issue finding one suitable for you.
 Here are some hotels in Melbourne you can consider.

 Discovery Melbourne Hostel – 167 Franklin St, Melbourne